defencedigital/moduk-service-manual/src/design/naming-services-in-defence.md

 The GOV.UK approach recommends using the words your users use.
 Your users might use familiar or internationally recognised acronyms, for example MOD and NATO.

 {{ component('inset-text', {
-  text: 'Do not include unfamiliar acronyms or code names in your service or product name.'
+  text: 'Do not include unfamiliar acronyms or code names in your service name.'
 }) }}

 ### Test without acronyms